Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces

 The group of user-independent methods can be further divided into three categories, which are (i) completely training-free methods, (ii) domain generalization and (iii) domain adaptation based methods.
 Here, we use machine learning terms to stimulate novel perspectives for SSVEP character identification by adopting from the literature of domain generalization and adaptation.

 {\bf Completely training-free methods} rely on mathematical models of the SSVEP signal characteristics.
-A frequently employed method in the literature \cite{CCA_method} utilizes canonical correlation analysis (CCA) \cite{cca_statistic} to calculate the correlation coefficients between multi dimensional reference signals and the received multi-channel EEG signal.
-Those reference signals are formed for each character, consisting of sinusoids of the harmonics of corresponding flickering frequency.
-CCA identifies the combination of harmonics and channels that maximize the correlation coefficient between each reference signal (after harmonic combination) and the EEG signal (after channel combination) \cite{CCA_method}.
-Then the character whose reference signal has the maximum correlation coefficient is declared as spelled.
+A frequently employed method in the literature \cite{CCA_method} utilizes canonical correlation analysis (CCA) \cite{cca_statistic} to calculate the correlation coefficients between multidimensional reference signals and the received multi-channel EEG signal.
+Those reference signals are formed for each character, consisting of sinusoids at the harmonics of corresponding flickering frequency.
+CCA identifies the combination of harmonics and channels that maximize the correlation coefficient between each reference signal and the EEG signal \cite{CCA_method}.
+Then the character whose reference signal has the maximum correlation coefficient is declared as the spelled character.
 As in \cite{ournetwork}, we refer to this method as Standard-CCA throughout the paper.
 A filter-bank extension of Standard-CCA (FBCCA) is proposed in \cite{fbcca}.
-In FBCCA, multiple band-pass filters of different low cut-off frequencies first preprocess the input EEG, and Standard-CCA is then applied to each preprocessed signal.
+In FBCCA, multiple band-pass filters with different low cut-off frequencies first preprocess the input EEG, and Standard-CCA is then applied to each preprocessed signal.
 The intended character is predicted based on the weighted combination of calculated correlation coefficients.
 FBCCA has been demonstrated to achieve higher accuracy and ITR than Standard-CCA \cite{fbcca}.
 The advantage of these methods is that they are usable in a plug-and-play manner since they do not require any form of training.
-However, because of the same reason, they underperform, especially in the settings of short stimulation.
+However, because of the same reason, they underperform, especially in settings with short stimulation durations.